-We also want to mention the amount of attention this restaurant and Chef Skarr has gotten.
-From National Geographic, The Lake Minnetonka Magazine to Chef Skaar being nominated for the the Best Chef Midwest Region by James Beard, Vann has received much attention.
+We also want to mention the amount of attention this restaurant and Chef Skarr have gotten.
+Vann has received much attention from National Geographic and The Lake Minnetonka Magazine to Chef Skaar being nominated for the Best Chef Midwest Region by James Beard.
 Be sure to take a look at their website for all their features.

-First impressions were ok.
-The interior was designed beautifully with a cozy atmosphere that wasn't all too busy in terms of decorations.
-There was a cozy, intimate feel with a limited number of tables and large candles on each table.
+My first impressions were ok.
+The interior was designed beautifully, with a cozy atmosphere that wasn't all too busy in decorations.
+There was a cozy, intimate feel with limited tables and large candles on each table.
 The table was set well, and each had a small coat hook on the wall that was folded down by the host when you arrived.
 It's these small details that make the difference.

 Getting straight into the food, we tasted Hokkigai Clam, Smoked Sturgeon, Black Cod, Beef, Custard, and Semifreddo.

 A major hit, the fish was flakey, cooked to perfection with nice golden color.
 There was a slight fishy taste but just the right amount.
 Served to stop daikon, a mild radish, trout roe, and dill pollen, this dish had flavors that bounced off each other.
 What was particularly interesting was the use of dill pollen.
-Dill historically goes very well with fish, but it also tied together with the daikon and trout roe in this case.
+In this case, Dill historically goes very well with fish, but it is also tied together with the daikon and trout roe.
 I do have two concerns, though.
-The accompaniments to the fish were ever so slightly over seasoned, and the texture didn't work for me.
+The accompaniments to the fish were ever so slightly over-seasoned, and the texture didn't work for me.
 Had there been a smaller serving of it, it would have been more satisfactory.
-However, I would have liked to see a smoother texture with the more considerable amount served.
+However, I would have liked to see a smoother texture with the amount that was served.

 A butternut squash custard served with pistachio and allspice ice cream.
 This dish had its ups and downs.
 With my specialty in desserts, I'm very particular here.
 The butternut squash custard was ok.
 The flavors were relatively subtle, and it seemed to have too much gelatin making the texture a little too thick for my liking.
-The pistachio sauce per se lacked flavor; it didn't add a lot to the dish.
+The pistachio sauce, per se, lacked flavor; it didn't add much to the dish.
 The allspice ice cream, however... was delicious.
-Never would I have thought to make allspice into ice cream.
+Never would I have thought to add allspice into ice cream.
 It was flavorful and tasted almost like I was eating gingerbread.
 If one thing needs to return to this menu, it's the allspice ice cream.

 Overall decent.
-Served in a ramekin with layers of crumble, what I remember to be a black plum gel, and meringue, the flavors were decent.
-The coffee flavor was a little too subtle, the brown butter was at the forefront, and the black plum gel was ever too sweet.
+The flavors were decent and served in a ramekin with layers of crumble, and from what what I remember to be a black plum gel and meringue.
+The coffee flavor was too subtle, the brown butter was at the forefront, and the black plum gel was too sweet.
 The meringue was good, but it's difficult to go wrong there.
 Overall decent but could have been better.
 Perhaps a layer of vanilla custard could have toned down the sweet flavors.

 My honest opinion and rating of Vann, would I go back?
 Yes!
-The atmosphere was intimate, the service was spot on, and the food was excellent overall.
+The atmosphere was intimate, the service was spot-on, and the food was excellent overall.
 With a menu that changes often, I am excited to see what Vann creates.
 Though the $80 price tag per person is steep, every dollar was worth it for this fine dining experience.
-Tasting what food should be, what food has the potential to be if we stick to good ingredients.
+The menu explores what food should be and what food has the potential to be if we stick to good ingredients.

-If you haven't visited Vann, I highly recommend giving them a try.
-You'll look at food a complete different way—combined with an extensive wine collection and parings; you are in for a fantastic experience.
+If you haven't visited Vann, I highly recommend trying them.
+You'll look at food differently—combined with an extensive wine collection and parings, you are in for a fantastic experience.

 I can think of plenty of other high-class restaurants that don't even come close to Vann.
 I give them 3.75 stars out of 5.
-Why not 4 or 5? let's break down how my scale works.
+Why not 4 or 5?
+Let's break down how my scale works.
 I grade restaurants on what they are trying to be.
-I'll grade an Irish Gastropub with the idea that they aren't trying to serve a 12-course French meal, I'll be strict, but I won't compare it to a $100 per person meal.
-Fine dining, on the other hand, I will grade harshly and pick apart every detail I'm unsatisfied with.
-Vann is trying to be a fine dining restaurant, and as such, I graded it as a fine dining restaurant; everything was examined.
+I'll grade an Irish Gastropub with the idea that they aren't trying to serve a 12-course French meal, I'll be strict, but I won't compare it to a $100 per-person meal.
+On the other hand, I will grade fine dining harshly and pick apart every detail I'm unsatisfied with.
+Vann is trying to be a fine dining restaurant, so I graded it as a fine dining restaurant; everything was examined.
 1/1 star for service, 1/1 star for ambiance, 1.75/2 stars for food, and 0/1 for cohesiveness.
-The last one is an all or nothing; had the restaurant been filled and at a better location, this would have been slightly different.
+The last one is all-or-nothing; had the restaurant been filled and at a better location with perfect food, this would have been slightly different.